FitzwilliamMuseum/fitz-unlocking-miniatures/documentation.md

 ### Markdown

 Markdown is a language that uses simple syntax to apply formatting.
-I is written in plain text and is used in the build process to generate pages with simple layouts.
+It is written in plain text and is used in the build process to generate pages with simple layouts.
 This document is written in markdown, if you are reading it on GitHub it has been rendered in to HTML.

 Useful reading